-Signing-up for credit cards through partner links earns us a commission.
-Here’s our full Advertising Policy.
+Signing up for credit cards through partner links earns us a commission.
+Terms apply to the offers listed on this page.
+Here’s our full advertising policy: How we make money.

-A travel credit card can be a great addition to your wallet if (and ONLY if):
+A travel credit card can be a great addition to your wallet if (and only if):

 - You pay your credit card balance on time every month